globalizejs/globalize/README.md

         }
     },
     // "calendars" property defines all the possible calendars used by this
     // culture.
-There should be at least one defined with name "standard", and
+There should be at least one defined with name "standard" which
     // is the default calendar used by the culture.
     // A calendar contains information about how dates are formatted,
     // information about the calendar's eras, a standard set of the date